Feel like Indiana Jones and Visit Coba Maya Ruins

 Coba Ruins Map

 People are always wondering what it looks like on a map.
 This map we made show the entrance and the two sides you can visit.
 When you enter and take the trail if you go to the left you will get to the main pyramid.
 This is the more popular side.
 The yellow line are the two paths you can walk on or bike.
 Notice how it splits.
-Even though there is a lake there you will not see it because the trees are so think.
+Even though there is a lake there you will not see it because the trees are so thick.

 Tip: Both inside the site by the main pyramid and by the entrance there are places to buy cold drinks.
 Check outside of the entrance for the “Mayan Red Bull” guy.
 He sells bee pollen energetic natural drink.
 It is a fun thing to do on your trip.